ericr3r/superbird_clock/README.md

 ## CI Artifacts

-[!WARNING]
+> [!WARNING]
-This repository includes to login via `ssh` and perform uploads using the password `superbird`.
-After provisioning and testing, you should rebuild and upload in order to secure your device.
+> This repository includes to login via `ssh` and perform uploads using the password ??> `superbird`.
+After provisioning and testing, you should
+> rebuild locally and upload in order to secure your device.

 ## Targets